CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/Lab-1.md

 1. Navigate back to **VS Code** and stop the terminal by typing **ctrl + C**.

 1. Click the **Next** button located in the bottom right corner of this lab guide to continue with the next exercise.

+## Summary

+In this exercise, you have created an OpenAI resource and model and built a ChatGPT-like application on Streamlit with streaming.

+### You have successfully completed the lab